cucumber-attic/cukerecip.es/_posts/2013-11-24-bonus-recipe-codeship.md

         Then I am 17 minutes late

 Eventually, we'll test this app through its web interface.
-But just for the purposes of getting started with CodeShip, let's start with simple math on the departure times.
+But just for the purposes of getting started with Codeship, let's start with simple math on the departure times.

 ## The Step Definitions